Bitter Luke Pell Attacks Nick Viall As ‘Terrible’ And ‘Narcissistic’

 — Luke Pell (@lukepell) February 15, 2017

 It’s unknown if Pell will be on Bachelor in Paradise Season 4.
-He’s still relevant and fans care about what he’s up to.
+He’s still relevant, and fans care about what he’s up to.
 Moreover, he’s giving interviews this week to different magazines since Nick’s season wrapped up with him getting engaged to Vanessa Grimaldi.
 Will Luke be given another shot on BIP and wind up as The Bachelor if he doesn’t find the right woman this summer?

 Do you agree with Luke Pell that Nick Viall’s season of The Bachelor was bad and that he’s only out for fame?